joelouthan/theologic.us/content/posts/about.md

 ## What is now

 Here is Theologicus.

-Combined with in-home (my home) Bible Study on Sunday evenings, I have taken my writings and worship to live stream every evening five days a week.
+Daily devotions every weekday morning.

+Bible studies every weekday evening.

+If I am on vacation, podcasts will be put on pause while encore episodes on live stream.

 ## The Schedule